Jamiatul Uloom Al-Islamia Lalkhan Bazar

+History

+The jamia is founded by Mufti Izharul Islam, founding leader of the Harkat-ul Jihad al-Islami Bangladesh.
+His elder son Mufti Harun Izhar is the assistant director of the jamia.

+A bomb explosion took place at the dorm of the Madrassah killing three on 7 October 2013.
+Police recovered bomb-making equipment from the room and crude explosives.
+Police filed charges Mufti Izharul Islam, Mufti Harun Izhar, and seven others.

 Education system

 The Lalkhan Bazar Madrasah offers the students Islamic education from the very initial stage up to the highest level.
 It also offers Specialization (equivalent to a PhD) to the students who have successfully completed Takmil (MA).